Retro Candy Timeline

 - 1928 An important year for any candy lover as the beloved Reese’s Peanut Butter Cups are first marketed.
 They are still one of the best-selling candy bars of all time

 - 1930 M&M Mars introduces the Snickers Bar, named after the Mars family’s beloved horse, and it is still one of the best-selling candy bars ever.
-Lean more about this famous bar here.
+Learn more about this famous bar here.